IBM/innovate-digital-bank/README.md

 Redeploy the support microservice, the support feature should now be accessible through the portal.

 ```
-$ bx dev deploy
+$ ibmcloud dev deploy
 ```

 # Learn more

 * **Artificial Intelligence Code Patterns**: Enjoyed this Code Pattern?
 Check out our other [AI Code Patterns](https://developer.ibm.com/code/technologies/artificial-intelligence/).
 * **Data Analytics Code Patterns**: Enjoyed this Code Pattern?
 Check out our other [Data Analytics Code Patterns](https://developer.ibm.com/code/technologies/data-science/)
-* **AI and Data Code Pattern Playlist**: Bookmark our [playlist](https://www.youtube.com/playlist?list=PLzUbsvIyrNfknNewObx5N7uGZ5FKH0Fde) with all of our Code Pattern videos
+* **AI and Data Code Pattern Playlist**: Bookmark our [playlist](https://www.youtube.com/playlist?list=PLzUbsvIyrNfknNewOibmcloud5N7uGZ5FKH0Fde) with all of our Code Pattern videos
 * **With Watson**: Want to take your Watson app to the next level?
 Looking to utilize Watson Brand assets?
 [Join the With Watson program](https://www.ibm.com/watson/with-watson/) to leverage exclusive brand, marketing, and tech resources to amplify and accelerate your Watson embedded commercial solution.
 * **Data Science Experience**: Master the art of data science with IBM's [Data Science Experience](https://datascience.ibm.com/)
 * **Kubernetes on IBM Cloud**: Deliver your apps with the combined the power of [Kubernetes and Docker on IBM Cloud](https://www.ibm.com/cloud-computing/bluemix/containers)